pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- We can make a nice refinement here.
+- We can make a nice refinement here, using Postgres range types.
-- Postgres has built-in range types: combine two columns into one.
+- We go from two columns to one.
-- They are automatically closed/open, which is the convention.
-- Notation of [x,y), notation of `*---o` (algebra class).
-- Closed/open makes it easy for them to "snap together", used in most of the literature.
-- One disadvantage is you can't have a zero-width range: it's just a self-contradiction.
-  - But why would you want that?
-  - If you have duration-less time periods then really you have events: get a time-series database.
+- The funny mismatched brackets indicate "closed/open" semantics.
+- That's the convention in temporal data, because then ranges "snap together".
-- Range types vs two columns:
+- Range types have many advantages over two columns:
   - Lots of built-in operators
   - You can have a range on any type you want.
     - Builtin date/timestamp/int, but you can define a floatrange, or even e.g. my inetrange extension.
-  - Exclusion constraints: easy to index
-  - Advantages indexing ranges vs a two-column btree index
-    - I *think* indexing an int+range gives you faster queries than indexing an int+timestamp+timestamp, but I'm not sure.
-    - Maybe someone here could say for sure.
-    - Btw here's something I've often searched for and never found:
-      - I would love to hear a talk going into the data structure differences between B-Tree, GIN, and GiST, and *why* that makes them more or less suitable to different tasks.
-      - I'm especially confused because we have a built-in btree type that is different from GIN & GiST, but then we have extensions called `btree_gin` and `btree_gist`.
+  - Ranges are indexable by GiST.